metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 ## Problem still not resolved

-This should not be the case, but can happen if you modified firewall in control panel.\
+This should not be the case, but first step is to reboot system and double check GPO firewall is off.

+Otherwise it can happen if you modified firewall in control panel.\
 Follow steps below to reset default windows firewall:

-1. Open control panel and click on "Windows defender firewall"
+1. Open control panel and click on `Windows Defender Firewall`
-2. Click on "Restore defaults" to restore firewall to defaults
+2. Click on `Restore defaults` to restore firewall to defaults
 3. If problem is not fixed right away you may need to reboot system
-4. Also try disabling firewall in control panel.
+4. Otherwise try disabling firewall in control panel.

 ## Still having problems